snabith/snabith.github.io/_posts/2023-04-22-homelab_intro.md

 	- Setup Active Directory

 ### My favorite parts:
-1. Setting up your own Authoritative DNS server for DNS based c2 using dnscat2
+1. Setting up your own Authoritative DNS server for DNS-based c2 using dnscat2
 2. Active Directory setup
 3. Port-forwarding setup on `PfSense` and `VyOS` router

 ### How did this help me:
-1. I wanted to see how the network traffic looks like during a DNS based c2.
+1. I wanted to see what the network traffic looks like during a DNS-based c2.
 Good thing I had a lab setup, I was able to understand that in an instant.
 2. Now, because it is on a level2 hypervisor - VMware workstation pro, I can copy the `pcap` files to my host OS, share, teach, train, and get feedback faster.

 ### What I found challenging: